Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBReliable hub for Baltic and regional fiber.
+Global Connectivity GradeBReliable regional hub for Baltic and Nordic fiber.

-Direct Cloud On-Ramps0 – as of September 2025Helsinki is the nearest major cloud hub.
+Direct Cloud On-Ramps0 – as of September 2025Helsinki is the nearest hub for native ramps.

-Power Cost€0.12/kWh – as of September 2025Competitive pricing from carbon-free generation.
+Power Cost€0.12/kWh – as of September 2025Competitive pricing supported by high renewable generation.

 Sales Tax25.5% VAT – as of September 2025Standard rate for Finnish digital services.